 She said Briones had received "many death threats" for his reporting before his murder and that his journalism had earned him "several enemies" in the local community, the report said.

-Paul Gutierrez, president of the National Press Club and a friend of the victim, said that Briones in December 2016 suggested staying in Manila because he feared for his safety in Milagros, reports said.
+Paul Gutierrez, president of the National Press Club and a friend of the victim, said that Briones in December 2016 suggested staying in Manila, the national capital, because he feared for his safety in Milagros, reports said.
 Gutierrez did not mention specifically why Briones said he had felt threatened.

 Ryan Rosauro, secretary general of the National Union of Journalists (NUJP), told CPJ that the professional association's initial investigations indicated Briones' killing was likely "work-related."
 Rosauro said that NUJP investigators received anonymous threats after interviewing witnesses and following up on details of the case.